Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: Introduction

-In our recent work \cite{milinanni2024large}, with a performance analysis of methods built on the Metropolis-Hastings mechanism in mind, we derive a large deviation principle (LDP) for the empirical measures of Metropolis-Hastings chains on a continuous state space; the results in fact hold for a general collection of discrete-time Markov processes whose transition kernels take on a particular form, of which Metropolis-Hasting is a special case.
-To the best of our knowledge this is the first large deviation result that covers Metropolis-Hastings chains, and \cite{milinanni2024large} therefore opens the possibility for new analysis and insights into Metropolis-Hastings-type methods, similar to how empirical measure large deviations are used in the works described in the previous paragraph.
-However, the results in \cite{milinanni2024large} are of a general type, in that they hold for any choice of proposal distribution that satisfy certain assumptions; the critical assumption in \cite{milinanni2024large} is the existence of a particular type of Lyapunov function (see Assumption \ref{ass:compactSpaceOrLyapunov} in Section \ref{sec:LDP}).
-For specific choices of proposal distribution, and for non-compact state spaces, showing whether or not such a Lyapunov function exists becomes a challenging task.
-By extension, for specific choices of proposal distribution it therefore remains an open question whether or not the LDP of \cite{milinanni2024large} holds.
+In our recent work \cite{milinanni2024large}, with a performance analysis of methods built on the Metropolis-Hastings mechanism in mind, we derive a large deviation principle (LDP) for the empirical measures of Metropolis-Hastings chains on a continuous state space; the results hold for a general collection of discrete-time Markov processes whose transition kernels take on a particular form, with Metropolis-Hasting as a special case.
+This is the first large deviation result that covers Metropolis-Hastings chains on general state spaces, and \cite{milinanni2024large} therefore opens the possibility for new analysis and insights into Metropolis-Hastings-type methods.
+The results are of a general type, in that they hold for any choice of proposal distribution that satisfies certain assumptions; the critical assumption is the existence of a particular type of Lyapunov function (see Assumption \ref{ass:compactSpaceOrLyapunov} in Section \ref{sec:LDP}).
+However, establishing whether or not such a function exists for specific choices of proposal distribution is a highly challenging task.
+Therefore, despite the advances made in \cite{milinanni2024large}, for specific choices of proposal distribution, i.e., for specific MCMC methods, whether or not an LDP holds remained an open question.